sebastinas/libdpkg-sys/README.md

 # Bindings for libdpkg

 This crate provides bindings to interact with `libdpkg`.
-Note that only a part of the public API is available.
+Note that only a part of the public API is available driven by my personal needs.
+I am happy to merge pull requests that expose functions of `libdpkg`'s public API.

 This crate is only useful on systems where the development files for `libdpkg` are available.
 That is, it requires `libdpkg-dev` to be installed.